seank021/autopaper-bot/README.md

 - `database/`
     - `member.py`: Contains the lab member data including their Slack user IDs, keywords, interests, and current works.
     - `project.py`: (TODO) Contains the project data including project channel Slack IDs, keywords, and descriptions.
+    - `test_member.py`: Contains the test lab member data for testing purposes.
+    - `test_project.py`: Contains the test project data for testing purposes.
+- `scripts/`
-- `scripts/embed_users.py`: Script to embed user interests for matching.
-    - You should run this script after updating `database.py` if you plan to use user embeddings for matching interests.
+    - `embed_users.py`: Script to embed user interests for matching.
+It containts only project and channel joiners.
+You **should** run this script after updating `database.py` if you plan to use user embeddings for matching interests.
+    - `test_embed_users.py`: Script to test the full user embedding.
+It contains the whole lab member data.
 - `user_embeddings/`: Contains the embeddings of each user generated from the `embed_users.py` script.
 - `utils/`
     - `embedding_utils.py`: Contains functions to embed user database.